Ladies and gentlemen, Bo Snerdley is my boss today.

 I think the important thing for the Republican Party is now to also look at other issues that are very important for this country and not to get stuck in ideology.

-And he's basically saying that conservatism and republicanism will not save the Republican Party.
+And he's basically saying that conservatism and Republicanism will not save the Republican Party.

-Well, wrong about conservatism, but he's dead on about republicanism.
+Well, wrong about conservatism, but he's dead on about Republicanism.

-We just tried it, Governor.
+We just tried it, governor.

 We just tried your prescription.

-We were targeting the Walmart voter.
+We were targeting a Walmart voter.

 We were targeting the Hispanic voter.